jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 It can be difficult to evaluate levels of trust in the abstract, but trust itself is comprised of various elements.
 Different cultures may identify distinct elements of trust they wish to emphasize.
 The example above includes four elements that are components of the trust factor: integrity, honesty, keeping agreements, and recompense for when agreements are not or cannot be kept.
 When designing  cultural alignment models organizational leaders should seek to identify elements which are clear and measureable, either qualitatively or quantitatively.

 The same compositional approach may be taken across each of the five factors.
 This allows the model to scale with larger organizations since it is not constrained to only five factors in the details.
-But compositional elements of values, vision, mission, strategies and tactics must not contract with one another or with their higher level factor.
+But compositional elements of values, vision, mission, strategies and tactics must not contradict with one another or with their higher level factor.

 ## The Five Factors in Detail